 American entrepreneur Eric Ries devised the lean startup methodology in 2010, even though it had been in use several years before then.

-Lean startup development is all about ensuring that the app product is viable in the shortest amount of time possible.
+Lean startup in mobile app development is all about ensuring that the app product is viable in the shortest amount of time possible.
 It’s all about identifying customers’ pain points, building up the product, getting feedback, and acting on it.

 Lean startup developments and minimum viable products (MVP)